dianedoan/odin-rock-paper-scissors/README.md

 # Odin Rock Paper Scissors

-## Description
-A creation of the Rock Paper Scissors game played entirely in the console.
+A creation of the Rock Paper Scissors game accessed at https://dianedoan.github.io/odin-rock-paper-scissors/ can be played with a UI consisting of three buttons for each choice.